2017, 2018 Volvo S60 Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new Volvo S60, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Volvo S60, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 The new S60 Cross Country was first introduced for the 2016 model year along with the S60 Inscription trim level.
 The Cross Country is special in that it has a raised ride height similar to that of an SUV designed for off-roading.
 However, it is not an SUV; it is a sedan that comes with all-wheel drive (AWD) and a suspension that is off-road-ready.
 For 2017 the 6- and 5-cylinder engines have been eliminated from the S60 lineup.
 Now all the S60 autos only have a 2.0-liter 4-cylinder engine that is turbocharged.

 The 2017 Volvo S60 Cross Country comes as a 4-door sedan with all-wheel drive that clears the ground by 7.9 inches.
 For reference, the ground clearance for the top ten tallest off-road vehicles ranges from 12.2 inches to 8.7 inches.
 So the Cross Country is close to having the clearance of the top SUVs.
 It is capable of straddling obstacles that are up to 7.9 inches tall.
 In addition to the raised suspension, the Cross Country has hill-descent control, protective skid plates, and black fender extensions.